 This easy-to-use guide is designed for community organizations and leaders.
 By providing this guide, we aim to continue the conversation beyond school to reach youth and connect with them where they are.

 The Say Something Parent Resource Guide is a tool that parents and caretakers can use – and that schools and youth organizations can give to parents – to help continue the Say Something conversation at home.
+Also available in Spanish.

 The Say Something PowerPoint Presentation accompanies the Educators and Student guides.
 In most cases, the Say Something presentation can be completed in 20-40 minutes.

 Real examples of when Say Something worked.
 This handout can be used to share Say Something success stories with students during the Say Something program and correlates to page 23 of the Educators Guide.

 A few simple and easy to implement steps to assure that the key messages and practices of Say Something are reinforced and sustained throughout the year.

 A Promise Club is made up of a designated adult champion(s) and youth leaders.
 A Promise Club can be a unique, stand-alone club or embedded into an existing student club, such as SADD, Student Council, or another student leadership, civic or kindness club.